MyBord/mybord-server/docs/architecture.md

 * **`.graphqlconfig`:**
   * Configures the graphql endpoint.
 * **`index.ts`:**
   * The script that runs our server.
+It does the following:
+    * Initializes prisma.
+    * Initializes our middleware.
+    * Initializes our apollo server.
+    * Applies the middleware to our server.
+    * Creates an http server.
+    * Open up our http server on a certain port.
+    * Uses hot module replacement if not in PROD mode.

 ### C. schema folder